B1.3 Compare and order whole numbers up to and including 50, in various contexts

 The ordered numbers can be consecutive (55, 56, 57, 58, 59, 60…) or not (9, 20, 39, 44, 58…).

-It is good to develop the ability to compare numbers with students first before the ability to order in order to have a better sense of numbers.
+It is good to have students develop the skills to compare numbers before asking them to order numbers.